A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

 \breitem {-0pt}

-The specific product form of the hidden joint probability is \emph{an essential feature} of the probability distributions of EPR/B experiments.
-For, as we shall see, it not only determines whether a probability distribution can violate Bell inequalities but also carries unambiguous information about which variables of the experiment are probabilistically independent of another.
+The specific product form of the hidden joint probability is {an essential feature} of the probability distributions of EPR/B experiments.
+For, as we shall see, it not only determines whether a probability distribution can violate Bell inequalities, but also carries unambiguous information about which variables of the experiment are probabilistically independent of another.
 Therefore, it is natural to use the product form of the hidden joint probability in order to classify the probability distributions.
 We can say that each product form of the hidden joint probability constitutes a \emph{class of probability distributions} in the sense that probability distributions with the same form (but different numerical weights of the factors) belong to the same class.
-In order to make the assignment of probability distributions to classes unambiguous let us require that each probability distribution belongs only to that class which corresponds to its \emph{simplest} product form, i.e. to the form with the minimal number of variables appearing in the conditionals (according to the distribution in question).
+In order to make the assignment of probability distributions to classes unambiguous let us require that each probability distribution belongs only to that class which corresponds to its \emph{simplest} product form, i.e. to the form with the minimal number of variables appearing in the conditionals according to the distribution in question.
+So each class is defined by a characteristic product form (F$_i^\alpha$) and a minimality condition for that form; we label the classes by (H$_{1}^\alpha$) to (H$_{32}^\alpha$). {Since there are also probability distributions whose product form is not well-defined for all values of the variables, we further define that a distribution fulfills a product form if and only if the distribution obeys the form for all values of the variables for which the involved conditional probabilities are defined.} \footnote{{} For instance, assume that for a certain probability distribution all three probabilities in the equation